AS-Interface

 AS-Interface technology has been standardized in EN 50295 and IEC 62026-2.
 There are over 400 different products available from 50+ vendors.
 And, as of this writing, there are estimated to be over 12,000,000 installed nodes (field devices) throughout the world.

-As-I has continued to improve over the years and has resulted in several versions of the communication protocol.
-AS-Interface has been careful to revise the standards to allow for improvements without dversely affecting current users or products/systems that are of older versions.
+AS-Interface has continued to improve over the years and has resulted in several versions of the communication protocol.
+AS-i has been careful to revise the standards to allow for improvements without dversely affecting current users or products/systems that are of older versions.
 They have made these versions both forward and backward compatible.
 Here are some of the key differences:

 • 2.0-This is the first version of AS-i that had significant usage in the process industries.
 It featured 31 device and only discrete device profiles were possible (4 bits per device)